rondlite/reaction-docs/website/versioned_docs/version-v1.1.0/reporting-guide.md

 - A private reprimand from the working group to the individual(s) involved.
 - A public reprimand.
 - An imposed vacation (i.e. asking someone to "take a week off" from a mailing list, forum, or chat).
-- A permanent or temporary ban from some or all Reaction spaces (mailing lists, chat, forums, etc.)
+- A permanent or temporary ban from some or all Demandpaces (mailing lists, chat, forums, etc.)
 - A request for a public or private apology.

 We'll respond within one week to the person who filed the report with either a resolution or an explanation of why the situation is not yet resolved.